ShayHill/docx2python/README.md

 __subtractions:__
 * no command-line interface
-* will only work with later versions of Python
+* will only work with later Python 3.4+

 ## Installation